Making mashed potatoes in a crockpot is so easy!

 - ½ teaspoon garlic powder

-- ¼ cup butter
+- ¼ cup melted butter

 - ¼ cup sour cream

-- 1 tablespoon fresh parsley
+- 1 tablespoon chopped fresh parsley

 - 2 tablespoons cream cheese optional

-- salt & pepper to taste
+- ½ teaspoon salt or to taste

-- milk or cream to taste
+- ¼ teaspoon black pepper or to taste

 Instructions

-- Peel potatoes and cut into chunks.
+- Peel the potatoes and cut into 1-inch chunks.

 - Serve or keep on warm until serving.